-Lehigh Business Vistex Institute for Executive Learning & Research developed this series of short talks by our faculty to help business owners and individuals cope with the new reality we are living and understand the forces that are shaping it during the COVID-19 pandemic.
+Lehigh Business Vistex Institute for Executive Learning & Research developed this series of short talks by our faculty to help business owners and individuals relate what's happening in the news to their lives and livelihoods.

 The Vistex Institute for Executive Learning & Research at Lehigh Business provides high impact, short duration programs for working professionals with a particular focus on content like you find here.